mmeyer2k/mmeyer2k.github.io/_posts/2018-10-11-laravel-singleton-memory-remember.md

 Traditionally, global variables are used for this purpose, but they are unwieldy and somewhat of an anti-pattern.
 A globally accessable singleton object which simply stores and fetches key/value pairs from memory has several advantages.

+- Easier to unit test
+- Code is usually easier to read
-The memory is freed at the end of the request.
+- The memory is freed at the end of the request (just like `const`)
+- When using `define`, case sensitivity is ambiguous
+- `Remember` allows storage of objects, `define` does not

 ---
-## Create `Remember` model
+## Create `Remember` singleton model

 Create a new model at `app\Models\Remember.php`.